Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Introduction

 In the same year as the book \cite{BB-38} appeared, Wunderlich published a new remarkable example of hexagonal circular 3-web.
 Its polar curve splits into 3 conics lying in 3 different planes.
 Since through a point $p$ on the unit sphere pass the circles whose polar points are intersection of the web polar curve with the plane tangent to the unit sphere at $p$, the Wunderlich web is actually 6-web, containing 8 hexagonal 3-subwebs.

-Wunderlich gave also a construction of hexagonal 3-webs whose polar curve splits into 3 non-coplanar lines, two being dual with respect to the Darboux qudric and the third joining them.
+Wunderlich gave also a construction of hexagonal 3-webs whose polar curve splits into 3 non-coplanar lines, two being dual with respect to the Darboux quadric and the third joining them.
 These webs were later rediscovered by other authors.

-Further, he presented the following way to construct hexagonal 3-webs: for any one-parametric group acting in the plane, choose 2 transversally intersecting curve arcs that are also transversal to the group orbits; acting on the arcs by the group one gets 2 foliations; the third is composed by the group orbits.
+Further, he presented the following way to construct hexagonal 3-webs: for any one-para\-met\-ric group acting in the plane, choose 2 transversally intersecting curve arcs that are also transversal to the group orbits; acting on the arcs by the group one gets 2 foliations; the third is composed by the group orbits.
 These 3 foliations compose a (local) hexagonal 3-web.
-Choosing a one-parameter group either of translation, or of dilatation, or of rotations and taking two intersecting circles (a straight line counts as a circle), we get circular hexagonal 3-webs.
+Choosing a one-parameter group either of translations, or of dilatations, or of rotations and taking two intersecting circles (a straight line counts as a circle), we get circular hexagonal 3-webs.

 Blaschke was well aware of the difficulty of the posed problem and, in his last book on the web geometry \cite{B-55}, discussed the simpler problem of classifying hexagonal circular 3-webs whose polar curve splits into 3 non-coplanar lines.
 Note that to a line corresponds a pencil of circles that is {\it hyperbolic} if the line spears the Darboux quadric, {\it elliptic} if the line completely misses the Darboux quadric, or {\it parabolic} if the line touches the Darboux quadric.